MENSA: A Multi-Event Network for Survival Analysis with Trajectory-based Likelihood Estimation: Proof of non-proportional hazards

-Because the shape and scale parameters can depend on the covariates $\bm{x}^{(i)}$, and the model involves a mixture Weibull distributions, the resulting hazard does not adhere to a proportional hazards structure or a simple linear relationship in $t$ or $\log(t)$.
+Because both the shape and scale parameters, as well as the mixture weights, depend on the covariates $\bm{x}^{(i)}$, and the marginal density is modeled as a mixture of Weibull distributions, the resulting hazard function is not proportional across covariates or have a simple linear relationship in $t$ or $\log(t)$.
 Unlike the traditional Weibull model, mixture-based approaches, such as DSM and MENSA, deviate from the proportional hazards assumption, offering greater flexibility and potentially more accurate representations of patient risk over time.